nithin-seenivasan/nithin-seenivasan/README.md

-- 👋 Hi, I’m @nithin-seenivasan.
+- 👋 Hi, I’m @nithin-seenivasan and I'm a real person not a NinjaCat!
 - 👀 I’m interested in all things Tech!
 I love how technology can be used to improve people's lives and make society better for all
 - 🌱 I’m currently learning to make responsive apps (for Android/iOS/web) with AWS and Azure backends
 - :computer: I've built multiple apps for work and for myself, and this repo contains some of my hobby Flutter and Python projects